ZcashAnonymous/zcash-tor-auto/README.md

 # Fully Automated Zcash <3 Tor Scripts

-## Project goal
+This guide contains instructions for using Tor to ensure that your IP address is not exposed to any Zcash-related services when installing, running, and updating a Zcash full node (zcashd) on a Debian server.

-The goal of this project is to ensure that a user's IP address is not exposed to any Zcash-related services when installing, running, and updating a Zcash full node (zcashd) on a Debian server.
+Note: These instructions are intended for use with a Debian server that is running 24/7 but should work with a Debian desktop as well.
+If you use a Debian desktop Zcash node then make sure to shutdown the node safely before shutting down your desktop, and restart Tor and the Zcash node after restarting the desktop.

 ## Why do I need this?
 Zcash works fine without it.